gamedesigns/script2game/demo.md

 The foyer is spacious with a grand staircase leading upstairs.
 A coat rack stands against one wall, and a hat stand against another.

-### Dialogues

-Dr. Watson: Perhaps the culprit entered through here.

-Sherlock Holmes: Look at these footprints.
-They're faint, but distinct.

 ### Items

 - Hat
 - Gloves

+### Characters

+Dr. Watson: is standing by the coat rack, looking at a hat.

 ### Exits

 - Study
 - Street

-### Choices
+### Dialogues

-- Investigate footprints: Study
-- Exit to Street: Street
+Dr. Watson: Perhaps the culprit entered through here.
+Sherlock Holmes: Look at these footprints.
+They're faint, but distinct.

 ## Scene: Street

 ### Description

 You step out into the busy street of Victorian London.
 Carriages rumble past, and people hurry about their business.

-### Dialogues

-Dr. Holmes: We need to follow these clues quickly before the culprit strikes again.

-Dr. Watson: Agreed.
-Let's head back to the study to analyze what we have.

 ### Items